RaphaelEjike/Tackling_Phishing_Threats/README.md

 Content Disarm and Reconstruction (CDR) technology removes potentially malicious code from email attachments and reconstructs them into a safe format.
 This process ensures that the content is safe to open without compromising its usability.

 #### How CDR Works
-1. Disarm: The CDR engine scans the attachment for malicious code.
-2. Reconstruct: The engine removes any detected malicious code and reconstructs the attachment in a safe format.
+i) Disarm: The CDR engine scans the attachment for malicious code. ii) Reconstruct: The engine removes any detected malicious code and reconstructs the attachment in a safe format.

 ### Conclusion
 Implementing a Secure Email Gateway and leveraging Content Disarm and Reconstruction technology are crucial steps in enhancing your organization’s email security

-## Advanced Threat Protection (ATP)
+## 2. Advanced Threat Protection (ATP)
 ### Overview
 Advanced Threat Protection (ATP) is essential for safeguarding your organization against sophisticated cyber threats.
 ATP solutions provide comprehensive protection by analyzing email attachments and URLs for malicious behavior before they reach users.
 This guide covers the implementation of sandboxing solutions and real-time scanning services to enhance your email security.